richlloydmiles/marsrovertechchallenge/readme.md

     When the Rover moves off the plateau I have added a notification - this serves not functional purpose (but otherwise the plateau does not have any real use)

+###### Not included

+- 100% test coverage: I would usually try for 100% test coverage, however, I have avoided over testing (adding stubs / spies) as
+I don't think it is needed for the purposes of the challenge.

+- Separation of concerns: Additionally I would usually separate the CLI input utility library into its own module so that the app is agnostic of how data is inputted, however, again I don't think this is completely necessary for the purposes of the challenge.

+- Error Handling: For the purposes of this challenge I assume that all user input is uncorrupted, as it was not specified otherwise.
+Any malformed inputted data will cause the CLI to break.